tldr-pages/tldr/pages/common/llm.md

 `llm "{{Ten fun names for a pet pelican}}"`

-- Run a [s]ystem prompt against a file:
+- Run a system prompt against a file:

 `cat {{path/to/file.py}} | llm --system "{{Explain this code}}"`